Read time: 6 minutes, 15 seconds.

 The idea here is to surround yourself with positive and supportive people who can help you stay motivated and focused on your goals.

-This a vital step in promoting personal growth and overcoming challenges.
+This is a vital step in promoting personal growth and overcoming challenges.
 No one can go through life entirely on their own, and seeking support from others can provide valuable perspective, insight, and encouragement.
 There are many types of support that individuals can seek, including emotional, social, and professional support.
 Emotional support can come from friends, family, or mental health professionals, and can help individuals cope with stress, anxiety, or other emotional challenges.
 Social support can come from participating in group activities, such as team sports or volunteer organizations, and can help individuals build a sense of community and connection.
 Professional support can come from seeking out mentors or coaches who can provide guidance and advice on achieving personal or professional goals.

 The key to seeking support is to recognize when you need it and to be willing to ask for help when necessary.
-By doing this, individuals can build resilience, improve their mental and emotional wellbeing, and achieve greater success and fulfillment in their lives.
+By doing this, individuals can build resilience, improve their mental and emotional well-being, and achieve greater success and fulfillment in their lives.
 And of course, improve mental toughness.

-Mental toughness is a critical skill for athletes looking to succeed in sports and in life.
+Mental toughness is a critical skill for athletes looking to succeed in sports and life.
 By developing resilience, cultivating a positive attitude, managing stress, building a support network, and embracing discomfort, athletes can improve their mental toughness and better handle the challenges that come with competition.

 Athletes with strong mental fortitude are better equipped to handle the pressure of competition, stay focused, and maintain a positive attitude, which can help them bounce back from setbacks and achieve their full potential.
 Whether you are an athlete or not, developing mental toughness is a valuable skill that can help you overcome challenges and achieve success in all aspects of life.